-During the manufacturing process, Seagate creates a Trusted Peripheral signing certificate (tper-Sign Certificate) and Attestation Certificate (tper-Attestation Certificate) that are signed by the Seagate Intermediate CA. The tper-Sign Certificate and tper-Attestation Certificate are stored in the drive's firmware.
+During the manufacturing process, Seagate creates a Trusted Peripheral signing certificate (tperSign Certificate) and Attestation Certificate (tperAttestation Certificate) that are signed by the Seagate Intermediate CA. The tperSign Certificate and tperAttestation Certificate are stored in the drive's firmware.
 The drive is now capable of responding to challenges from host computing devices.

-- 1072 1073 - 2.
-The host, in this case the Intel server, stores the Seagate Root and Intermediate CA certificates in the TSCVerifyUtil application binary.
-They are used later in the validation process. - 1074 1075 - 3.
+- 2. The host, in this case the Intel server, stores the Seagate Root and Intermediate CA certificates in the TSCVerifyUtil application binary.
+They are used later in the validation process. - 3.
 The Security Operator executes the TSCVerifyUtil application and directs it to initiate the SDA verification.
-The drive's certificate is returned in the initial invocation of SDA. - 1076 1077 - 4.
+The drive's certificate is returned in the initial invocation of SDA. - 4.
 The drive's signing certificate is returned to TSCVerify where it is validated against the Seagate Root and Intermediate CA certificates.
-If validation succeeds, the process continues. - 10781079 - 5.
+If validation succeeds, the process continues. - 5.
 TSCVerifyUtil generates a challenge (timestamp) that is transmitted to the drive.
-The drive returns a cryptographically signed response based on the challenge. - 1080 1081 - 6.
-TSCVerifyUtil verifies the digital signature on the response with the drive's public key retrieved in Step 3. - 1082 1083 - Upon the successful completion of the SDA process, Seagate's Firmware Attestation capability is exercised.
-The Firmware Attestation process is illustrated below. - 1084 Figure 4-10 Seagate Firmware Attestation Integration
+The drive returns a cryptographically signed response based on the challenge. - 6.
+TSCVerifyUtil verifies the digital signature on the response with the drive's public key retrieved in Step 3.

+Upon the successful completion of the SDA process, Seagate's Firmware Attestation capability is exercised.
+The Firmware Attestation process is illustrated in Figure 4-10.

+Figure 4-10 Seagate Firmware Attestation Integration